Dr Laura Hobbs

 Science Communication Unit staff profiles - Dr Laura Hobbs

 Research, practice and projects

 Laura holds an MSci in Geology and Phd in Environmental Science (volcanology).
-She moved into science communication practice in 2014 and has extensive experience of science communication and informal learning for underserved audiences, particularly children under 5 and their families and adults and children with disabilities.
+She moved into science communication practice in 2014 and has extensive experience of science communication and informal learning for underserved audiences, particularly children under five and their families and adults and children with disabilities.
 She has worked on a wide range of projects, on topics including parental engagement, using crafts to support science learning, improving wellbeing for carers, engaging local communities and engaging children with science using computer games such as Minecraft.
 She has undertaken public engagement and science communication work with Lancaster University, her own project Science from the Start, the British Science Association, Imperial College London, University Hospitals of Morecambe Bay NHS Foundation Trust, the West of England Centre for Inclusive Living and the teaching resources website Twinkl, among others.

 At UWE Bristol, Laura is currently working on Curiosity Connections, Women Like Me and collaborations within the Faculty of Health and Applied Sciences.
 Her research interests include informal science learning for underserved audiences, improving wellbeing, engaging with science through arts, Earth Science communication, women in STEM and engaging with science through computer games.

 Laura has experience of Earth Science and Science Communication teaching and training, and is an Associate Fellow of the Higher Education Academy.